-Stationary engineers and boiler operators typically learn their work through long-term on-the-job training under the supervision of an experienced engineer.
-Trainees are assigned basic tasks, such as monitoring the temperatures and pressure in the heating and cooling systems and low-pressure boilers.
+Stationary engineers and boiler operators typically learn their work through long-term on-the-job training under the supervision of an experienced engineer or operator.
+Trainees are assigned basic tasks, such as monitoring the temperatures and pressures in the heating and cooling systems and low-pressure boilers.
 After they demonstrate competence in basic tasks, trainees move on to more complicated tasks, such as the repair of cracks or ruptured tubes for high-pressure boilers.

 Some stationary engineers and boiler operators complete apprenticeship programs sponsored by the International Union of Operating Engineers.
 Apprenticeships usually last 4 years, include 8,000 hours of on-the-job training, and require 600 hours of technical instruction.
-Apprentices learn about the operation and maintenance of equipment; controls and balancing of heating, ventilation, and air conditioning (HVAC) systems; safety; electricity; and air quality.
-Employers may prefer to hire these workers because they usually require significantly less on-the-job training.
-However, because of the limited number of apprenticeship programs, employers often have difficulty finding workers who have completed an apprenticeship program.
+Apprentices learn about operating and maintaining equipment; using controls and balancing heating, ventilation, and air conditioning (HVAC) systems; safety; electricity; and air quality.
+Employers may prefer to hire these workers because they usually require considerably less on-the-job training.
+However, because of the limited number of apprenticeship programs, employers often have difficulty finding workers who have completed one.

 Experienced stationary engineers and boiler operators update their skills regularly through training, especially when new equipment is introduced or when regulations change.

 Some state and local governments require licensure for stationary engineers and boiler operators.
 These governments typically have several classes of stationary engineer and boiler operator licenses.
 Each class specifies the type and size of equipment the engineer is permitted to operate without supervision.
 Many employers require stationary engineers and boiler operators to demonstrate competency through licenses or company-specific exams before they are allowed to operate the equipment without supervision.